Mythic-Projects/Titanium/README.md

 [Nacho-????]
 Async Entity Tracker by Rastrian [Nacho-????]
 Async knockback and hit detection packets by Rastrian

-[WindSpigot-0001] Thread affinity by windcolor-dev [WindSpigot-0014] Async entity path searching by windcolor-dev [WindSpigot-0017] Async entity tracking by windcolor-dev [WindSpigot-0054] Modern tick loop by windcolor-dev [WindSpigot-????]
-Use concurrent entity tracking collections by windcolor-dev [WindSpigot-????]
-Prevent display of overload on first 500 ticks by windcolor-dev
+[WindSpigot-0014] Async entity path searching by windcolor-dev [WindSpigot-0017] Async entity tracking by windcolor-dev [WindSpigot-0054] Modern tick loop by windcolor-dev

 [PandaSpigot-0003/0004] Setup Gradle project by hpfxd [PandaSpigot-0005] Add internal setMaxStackSize method for materials by hpfxd